luised94/lab_utils/docs/STICKY_NOTES.md

 I think I added a bunch of nonsense to most of my scripts with the loading modules and printing a lot of things, especially without having more control over what prints out to the screen.
 They currently work at least but I may need to remove it.
 Scripts to generate publication figures will be more targeted and streamlined either way.

+## 2025-04-07
+Similar problems with functions.
+They are probably doing too much but not as bad as last time.
+Need to run the script for the bigwig files to see the effects of bam and bigwig processing.
+Should be fine to source from R after loading.